reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 **Dead-letter Queue**:A dead-letter queue is a queue that one or more source queues can use for messages that are not consumed successfully.
 They are useful for debugging our applications or messaging system because they let us isolate unconsumed messages to determine why their processing does not succeed.

-**Dead-letter Queue Redrive**:We configure a dead-letter queue redrive to move standard unconsumed messages out of an existing dead-letter queue back to their source queues.
+**Dead-letter Queue Redrive**:We use this configuration to define the time after which unconsumed messages are moved out of an existing dead-letter queue back to their source queues.

 **Visibility Timeout**:The visibility timeout is a period of time during which a message received from a queue by one consumer is not visible to the other message consumers.
 Amazon SQS prevents other consumers from receiving and processing the message during the visibility timeout period.

 **Message Retention Period**: The amount of time for which a message remains in the queue.
 The messages in the queue should be received and processed before this time is crossed.
-They are automatically deleted from the queue once the message retention period has passed.
+They are automatically deleted from the queue once the message retention period has expired.

 **DelaySeconds**: The length of time for which the delivery of all messages in the queue is delayed.

-**MaximumMessageSize**: The limit of how many bytes a message can contain before Amazon SQS rejects it.
+**MaximumMessageSize**: The limit on the size of a message in bytes that can be sent to SQS before being rejected.

-**ReceiveMessageWaitTimeSeconds**: The length of time for which a ReceiveMessage action waits for a message to arrive.
-Valid values: An integer from 0 to 20 (seconds).
-Default: 0.
+**ReceiveMessageWaitTimeSeconds**: The length of time for which a message receiver waits for a message to arrive.
+This value defaults to `0` and can take any value from `0` to `20` seconds.

-**Short and long polling**:Amazon SQS provides short polling and long polling to receive messages from a queue.
-By default, queues use short polling.
+**Short and long polling**:Amazon SQS uses short polling and long polling mechanisms to receive messages from a queue.
+Short polling returns immediately, even if the message queue being polled is empty, while long polling does not return a response until a message arrives in the message queue, or the long polling period expires.
+Queues use short polling by default.
+Long polling is preferable to short polling in most cases.

 ## Creating a Standard SQS Queue